jfcross4/kaggle_NCAA/readme.md

 # Kaggle March Madness Predictions

 The following code can be used to create projections for the Men's and Women's Kaggle March Madness Tournament.

+*[Note: This code, without explanations, can be found in 'making_stage2_predictions.R']*

 # 1. Loading the relevant packages and scripts